liamnaddell/fsdesign/README.md

 We have 2 ideas: An extent based design, or an indexed based design.

 Extents:
-* Pro: More space efficient in the inode, more contiguous => more speed.
+* Pro: Ideally more space efficient in the inode, more contiguous => more speed.
 * Pro: SATA seems to allow you to request multiple contiguous blocks, so filesystems which allocate contiguously are likely to have high performance.
 * Con: Expensive to track.
 Btrfs, xfs, and ext4 all use b-trees to track extents, which is probably too difficult of a design to implement here.